bhwcan/jql/README.md

 ## Saved Queries

-A useful feature in jql was the ability to save commonly used queries.
+A useful feature in jql is the ability to save commonly used queries.
 The queries have to be manually entered into the queries.json file in the HOME/.jql directory.

 ### !list queries